Sentence Structure: Parts, Rules, Types and Examples

 6 basic parts of a sentence structure

 Sentences are composed of various parts.
 These parts help you write a sentence more effectively so that your readers can understand easily.
-The main parts include:
+Just like the adverbs in a sentence add more clarity and support a sentence.
+Here, the main parts include:

 1. Subject

 A sentence is incomplete without a subject.
-It is the main thing a sentence will always have.
-The subject is the person, place, thing, or idea that performs the action in a sentence.
+Actually, the subject is the main thing in a sentence that it always have.
+Such as a person, place, thing, or idea that performs the action in a sentence.
 It's typically a noun or pronoun and is usually found at the beginning of a sentence.
 The subject tells us who or what the sentence is about.

 For example: "The bird sleeps on the windowsill."